 School Group Guidelines

 Contact the Stowe Center as early as possible to reserve your preferred date and time.
-Please mention any mobility needs.
-We’ll send you an email confirmation for your records.
+Please call or email to ask about tour and program accessibilty.

 If you will arrive more than 15 minutes early or late, please notify us at 860.522.9258 x317.

 We can accommodate vans and individual cars in our parking lot at 77 Forest Street.
 Buses can drop off students at the curb in front of the Stowe House and then park on Forest Street.

 Tours require one adult teacher or chaperone for every 10 students.
 Teachers/Chaperones are responsible for the group at all times.